fiscafusca/cloud_simulator/README.md

 - A browser page will be opened, showing the content of the project root directory.
 Click on Simulations_results.ipynb

 - You will be redirected to the notebook file.
 If the content is not visualized correctly, click on the Kernel tab and select "Restart & Run All"

+The overall processing cost was computed by multiplying the actual CPU time of each cloudlet by the peCostPerSec parameter, and summing up the costs of all the cloudlets in the list.
+The execution time was computed by subtracting the start time of the fist cloudlet to the finish time of the last cloudlet.

 As already stated in the Evaluation section, the simulations related to the first 3 configurations show a clear improvement of the results when the custom scheduling policy is enabled: